ultrabug/ep2021/docs/index.en.md

     mkdocs.yml    # The configuration file.
     docs/
-        index.md  # The documentation homepage.
+        index.en.md  # The documentation homepage in English. index.fr.md  # The documentation homepage in French.
         ...       # Other markdown pages, images and other files.